Skip to main content

 The SDK script provides access to the global window.kittl variable.
 You can then use the Design API to interact with editor content.

-The optional script.js file is a good place to keep your extension logic.
+The optional script.js file is a good place to keep your app logic.
 The createPredefinedShape method adds a shape to the canvas.

 window.kittl.onReady(() => {